- Extreme Conditioning Programs (ECPs)

 article on avoiding injury .

-Running is one of the most popular forms of exercise, is at the heart of military physical training, and is one of the most common causes of injury in Active Duty Soldiers.
+Running is one of the most popular forms of exercise, at the heart of military physical training, and, one of the most common causes of injury in Active Duty Soldiers.
 While running is an excellent form of cardiovascular (aerobic) exercise, the repetitive stresses to the body can result in injury.
 Most common injuries include sprains, strains, and stress fractures to the lower extremities (knee, lower leg, ankle, foot).
 Most of these injuries appear to be associated with doing too much too fast, or too much too often.
 These are documented as "overtraining" or "overexertion" injuries and thus are largely considered preventable.
 Contrary to some beliefs, science has not identified specific running form(s) or shoe types to address most running injuries.
 Instead, ensuring a proper gradual increase to distances run, moderating overall running distance and frequency, and balancing running with muscle strengthening and agility activities are the best means to reduce chance of injuries.
 Technical references.

-A common question asked is whether one should stretch prior working out or after working out to reduce risk of injury.
+A common question asked is whether one should stretch prior to working out or after working out to reduce risk of injury.

 American College of Sports Medicine recommends 2-3 days a week of flexibility stretching, the current science as to when, how much, what type of stretching might reduce injury is still inconclusive.
 This is because the limited studies available have evaluated stretching differently – including different types of stretching (such as static, dynamic, ballistic, plyometric), types of exercise, durations, outcomes, and populations.
 Certain kinds of stretches have been shown to increase the range of motion (ROM) of a muscle or muscle group which can improve performance.
 However, stretching